Our target to reduce gap on number of private sector jobs per head

 This target is based on data from the Business Register and Employment Survey (BRES).
 Between 2014 and 2015, the gap between the North East LEP area and England excluding London had reduced by 12%.
 In 2016, additional businesses were added to the BRES with data published for 2015 using both the old and new coverage.
 Unfortunately, this means there has been a discontinuity in the availability of data to measure against this SEP target indicator.
 The North East LEP will continue to measure against this target using the revised dataset, using 2015 as the baseline year.

-Progress: Between 2015 and 2018, the gap had widened on this measure.
-This reflects that private sector employment per head in the North East LEP area has not increased as quickly as across England excluding London.
+Progress: Between 2015 and 2019, the gap had widened on this measure.
+This reflects that, although private sector employment in the North East LEP area has increased by 1.9 per cent in this period, the rate of increase has not been as great as across England excluding London.